kshaffer/courses/as2-assess.md

 #### Unit III (weeks 8–11) ####

-- (perform straight, dotted, and syncopated rhythms in simple meter, from sight (half-note beats) – 1x.)
-- (perform straight, dotted, and syncopated rhythms in compound meter, from sight (dotted-half-note beats) – 1x.)
 - perform straight, dotted, and syncopated rhythms in simple meter, with preparation (eighth-note beats) – 1x.
 - dictate/transcribe straight and dotted rhythms in simple meter, quickly and without an instrument (eighth-note beats) – 1x.
 - dictate/transcribe syncopated rhythms in simple meter, quickly and without an instrument (eighth-note beats) – 1x.

 #### Unit IV (weeks 12–15) ####

-- perform straight, dotted, and syncopated rhythms in simple meter, from sight (eighth-note beats) – 1x.
 - perform straight, dotted, and syncopated rhythms in compound meter, with preparation (dotted-eighth-note beats) – 1x.
-- perform straight, dotted, and syncopated rhythms in compound meter, from sight (dotted-eighth-note beats) – 1x.
 - dictate/transcribe straight and dotted rhythms in compound meter, quickly and without an instrument (dotted-eighth-note beats) – 1x.
 - dictate/transcribe syncopated rhythms in compound meter, quickly and without an instrument (dotted-eighth-note beats) – 1x.